michealman114/NLP_Hate_Speech_Detection/README.md

 # Implementation and Testing of Context-Aware LSTM Models for Hate Speech Detection
-Implementing and testing the architecture described in the paper [Detecting Online Hate Speech Using Context Aware Models](https://arxiv.org/pdf/1710.07395.pdf).
+Implementing and testing the robustness of architectures described in the paper [Detecting Online Hate Speech Using Context Aware Models](https://arxiv.org/pdf/1710.07395.pdf).

 The comments and titles are converted with Word2Vec (from Google) to vectors that are passed into parallel LSTM networks with attention.
 The concatenated outputs from the LSTM networks are then used to do a binary classification on whether the comment should be classified as hate speech or not.